Property Division Attorneys in Somerset County

 When two people are getting divorced, the Court is required to divide their assets and debts between them.
 This process is known as “equitable distribution,” because it is a distribution of assets and debts and the Court is free to divide that property in any way it finds equitable.

-If you are facing the process of asset and debt division, turn to the team at DeTommaso Law Group.
+If you are facing the process of asset and debt division, then turn to the family law and divorce team at DeTommaso Law Group.
 Our property division attorneys in Somerset County have extensive experience helping divorcing partners navigate this tough and often contentious dispute.

 Call us at (908) 274-3028 or contact us online to request a free consultation with our family lawyers.